drshahizan/research-design/proposal/UmmiWahid/chapter3/readme.md

   <img height="400px" src="https://github.com/drshahizan/research-design/blob/main/proposal/UmmiWahid/images/Data%20of%20Each%20Variables.JPG"/>
 </p>

-From the above table, the data that represents the Islamic stock market is represented by FTSE Bursa Malaysia EMAS Shariah.
+From the table 3.1, the data that represents the Islamic stock market is represented by FTSE Bursa Malaysia EMAS Shariah.
 While the data from the FTSE Bursa Malaysia KLCI History index provides more conventional stock market information.
 This research chose this website and this stock market because all Malaysian businesses listed on the Bursa Malaysia Main Market and ACE Market are eligible for inclusion, subject to achieving FTSE's worldwide standards of free float, liquidity, and invest ability.
 Investors can conduct international analysis and comparison using the FTSE Bursa Malaysia index methodology, and the management of the index series is transparent thanks to a set of Ground Rules.
 Therefore, it can be said that this data is particularly suitable for usage as one of the variables, aids in achieving the study's main goal.

 Every item of data used in this study is secondary data.
 To be more specific, the data we collected did not match because the data on crude oil prices and palm oil prices is collected monthly rather than daily like other data.
 In order to synchronize the data with one another and get an accurate result, all data were evaluated and converted into monthly.
 It is expressed in monetary terms, specifically as Malaysian Ringgit (RM).
 In order to forecast the gold prices, this study chose to use 10 years period of data, from January 2013 to December 2023.
 This is because prior study has found that 10 years of data is sufficient to produce accurate forecasts.